Your computer features top-rated components. This chapter provides details about your components, where they're located, and how they work.

 Power button

-caution: If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.

 To learn more about your power settings, see your power options.